 e) Ensuring adequacy of disclosures in the standalone financial statements.

-The Company operates in the tax jurisdiction with certain tax exemption/ deduction that may be subject to challenge and audit by the tax authorities.
+The Company operates in the tax jurisdiction with certain tax exemption/deduction that may be subject to challenge and audit by the tax authorities.
 Further, there are open tax matters under litigation with the tax authorities.

-Understanding and evaluating the design and testing the operating effectiveness of controls over the recognition, measurement, presentation and disclosures made in the consolidated financial statements in respect of these matters;
+over the recognition, measurement, presentation and disclosures made in the standalone financial statements in respect of these matters;

-Obtaining details of legal and tax matters, inspecting the supporting documents to evaluate management's assessment of probability of outcome and the magnitude of potential loss as well as testing related to provisions and disclosures in the consolidated financial statements through inquiries with the management and legal counsel;
+Obtaining details of legal and tax matters, inspecting the supporting documents to evaluate management's assessment of probability of outcome and the magnitude of potential loss as well as testing related to provisions and disclosures in the financial statements through inquiries with the management and legal counsel;

 Assessing on test basis on the underlying calculation supporting the disclosure of litigation in the consolidated financial statements;